tryingsomestuff/Minic/README.md

 ## Syzygy EGT
 To compile with SYZYGY support you'll need to clone https://github.com/jdart1/Fathom as Fathom directory and activate WITH_SYZYGY definition at compile time.
-To use EGT just specify syzygyPath in the configuration file or in the command line.
+To use EGT just specify syzygyPath in the command line or GUI option.

 ## How to run
 add the command line option "-xboard" to go to xboard/winboard mode or -uci for UCI.

-Other available options are :
+Other available options (depending on compilation option, see definition.hpp) are :
 * -perft_test : run the inner perft test
 * -eval <"fen"> : static evaluation of the given position
 * -gen <"fen"> : move generation on the given position